Explanation of Course Numbers

 MAE 6246.
 Electromechanical Control Systems.
 3 Credits.

 State–space representations of dynamic systems; dynamics of linear systems; controllability and observability; linear observers; compensator design by separation principle; linear–quadratic optimal control; Riccati equations; random processes; Kalman filter; applications of optimal stochastic control theory to robotics and earthquake engineering.
-Prerequisite: approval of department.
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 6247.
 Aircraft Design I. 3 Credits.

 Conceptual design methods used in response to prescribed mission and performance requirements, alternate configuration concepts.
 Configuration general arrangement and empennage sizing.
 Estimation of aircraft size, weight, and balance; lift, thrust and drag; system level tradeoff and sensitivity studies.
-Prerequisite: Graduate Standing or MAE 4163.
-(Spring).
+Prerequisites: Graduate standing or MAE 4163.
+(Spring, Every year)

 MAE 6249.
 Spacecraft Design.
 3 Credits.

 Computer-aided design of spacecraft and satellites to meet specific mission requirements.
 Environment, propulsion, structure, heat transfer, orbital mechanics, control considerations.
 Use of modern computer codes for design studies.
-Prerequisite: MAE 3145 or graduate student standing.
-(Spring, Every Year).
+Prerequisites: MAE 3145 or graduate standing.
+(Spring, Every year)